tyrollins/sudoku/README.md

 To Do
 -----
-1. Clean up the styling.
+1. Clean up the styling
-2. Add Save / Load feature.
+2. Add Save / Load feature